 I have made a few versions of these scones, and on Instagram several of you expressed a desire for the recipe for blueberry lemon scones.
-But I was baking with my four year old today and she was very insistent that we make the chocolate raspberry ones.
+But I was baking with my four year old at the time and she was very insistent that we make the chocolate raspberry ones.
 So this mama caved.
-I’ll also include the blueberry lemon variation in the recipe, though.
+I’ve also included the blueberry lemon variation in the recipe below.

-I use all almond flourr in these scones, as I think it provides the best texture.
+I use all almond flour in these scones, as I think it provides the best texture.
 Add to it baking powder, a pinch of salt, and xanthan gum to help with texture.

 I personally don’t add any sweetener to these, as I think the fruit and chocolate add the perfect amount of sweetness for my taste buds.
 That being said, you can definitely add some of my low carb sweetener here– 2-4 tablespoons would be a good range.